project-chip/connectedhomeip/integrations/docker/images/chip-cert-bins/README.md

 The Dockerfile here helps build multi-platform Docker images containing the executable binaries necessary for the Matter Test Harness.
-It utilizes the `BuildKit` toolkit and `Buildx`, included within Docker since version 18.06.
+It utilizes the BuildKit toolkit and Buildx, included within Docker since version 18.06.

 ## Running